Vortical interactions in turbulent thermoacoustic systems: Results and discussion

-The high correlation between network measures and acoustic pressure fluctuations during the state of thermoacoustic instability, as seen in figure \ref{fig_8}(c), motivates us to conjecture that communities with maximum inter-community interactions play a critical role towards the macroscopic dynamics exhibited by the combustor.
-Disrupting the interactions between the communities having the maximum interaction during thermoacoustic instability can help us to break the positive coupling between the vortical interactions and acoustics in the combustor, thus suppressing the high amplitude acoustic pressure fluctuations.
-This would, in turn, correspond to perturbing the closely positioned regions of high vorticity that are detected as largest interacting pair of communities in the network space.
+The first step toward suppressing thermoacoustic instability is to heuristically find the critical region where the secondary injection to achieve open-loop control should be targeted.
+The high correlation between network measures and acoustic pressure fluctuations during the state of thermoacoustic instability, as seen in figure \ref{fig_7}, motivates us to conjecture that communities with maximum inter-community interactions play a critical role towards the macroscopic dynamics exhibited by the combustor.
+Disrupting the interactions between the communities having the maximum interaction during thermoacoustic instability can help us to break the positive coupling between the vortical interactions and acoustics in the combustor, thus suppressing the high-amplitude acoustic pressure fluctuations.
+This would, in turn, correspond to perturbing the closely positioned regions of high vorticity that are detected as the largest interacting pair of communities in the network space.
+While the results suggest that targeting these regions may help disrupt the positive coupling between vortical interactions and acoustics in the combustor, it is important to note that further rigorous causal analysis can be carried out to quantitatively establish a correlation between the injector locations and the suppression of thermoacoustic instability